Table of Contents

 This increases the level of glucocorticoid-induced TNF receptor- related protein (GITR).
 R

-GITR is expressed on activated T cells and constitutively on Tregs, thus able to activate and regulating effects on T-cells.
+GITR is expressed on activated T cells and constitutively on Tregs, thus able to activate and regulatory effects on T-cells.
 R R

 Long term upregulation of GITR has also shown to be a significant driver of atherosclerosis.
 R R